Document Bank of Virginia

 Context

-Gerard Mercator (1512–1594) was born in Flanders, now known as Belgium.
+Gerardus Mercator (1512–1594) was born in Flanders, now known as Belgium.
 The son of a shoemaker, he graduated in 1532 from the University of Louvain, where he studied astronomy, geography, and mathematics.
-Afterwards he worked as an engraver, calligrapher, geographer, and a maker of scientific instruments.
+Afterwards he worked as a calligrapher, engraver, geographer, and a maker of scientific instruments.
 He also made globes and produced maps, including a map of the world first published in 1569 that was intended to help sailors navigate the globe.
-As a cartographer, his most important innovation was flattening the spherical planet into a two-dimensional map.
-The latitude and longitude lines were drawn in a straight grid.
+As a cartographer, his most important innovation was depicting the globe as a two-dimensional map.
+He drew latitude and longitude lines in a grid.
 Known as the Mercator projection, it inflates the size of landmasses that are farther away from the equator so that places like Greenland are not the correct size or proportion.
 Despite the distortions found in these maps, his maps were highly regarded and are still in use for navigational purposes today.

 Citation: Mercator, Gerhard, (1512–1594).
 Typus Orbis Terrarum: Domini est Terra & Plenitudo Ejus, Orbis Uerrarum, & Universi Qui Habitant in Eo.
 Psalmo 24.
 Amsterdam, 1607.
 G3200 1607 .M4 Voorhees Collection.
 Library of Virginia.